rod4n4m1/azure-docs/articles/site-reliability-engineering/resources/books.md

 If you would like to explore the intersection of security and reliability engineering, this book provides a variety of good observations on the topic:

 [_Building Secure and Reliable Systems_](https://www.oreilly.com/library/view/building-secure-and/9781492083115/)

+To understand the Site Reliability Engineer persona better and their main success factors and duties for a shining career, this book can help you dive into the SRE mindset:

+[_Becoming a Rockstar SRE_](https://packt.link/H0G2R) (An SRE book focused on the engineer persona)